Note: This file is about 140K in size so may take a few seconds to load,

 it so shaped Muhammad’s thinking we need to give it some

-consideration to appreciate the nature of the dispute
+consideration to appreciate the nature of the dispute about

 God and Christ of which Muhammad was a witness.